liuilbury/Reverse_SourceMap/Test/lib/googletest-master/googlemock/docs/for_dummies.md

     resources (e.g. a database).
 *   Your tests are brittle as some resources they use are unreliable (e.g. the network).
-*   You want to test how your code handles a failure (e.g. a file checksum error), but it's not easy to cause one.
+*   You want to test how your code handles a failure (e.g. a m_files checksum error), but it's not easy to cause one.
 *   You need to make sure that your module interacts with other modules in the right way, but it's hard to observe the interaction; therefore you resort to